qiyunzhu/woltka/doc/cli.md

 `--threshold`, `-t` | Convert coverage to presence (1) / absence (0) data by this percentage threshold.
 `--count`, `-c` | Record numbers of covered features instead of percentages (overrides threshold).
 `--names`, `-n` | Path to mapping of feature groups to names.
 The names will be appended to the coverage table as a metadata column.

+## Tools

+A sub menu containing all commands except for `classify`.
+It is for backward compatibility.
+It is deprecated and will be removed in the next release.